Joanne Goode

-Joanne Gwendoline "Jo" Goode MBE (née Wright; born 17 November 1972) is a former English badminton player.
+Joanne Gwendoline Goode MBE (née Wright; born 17 November 1972) is an English badminton player.
 She represented Great Britain at the 1996 and 2000 Olympic Games, and won the 2000 mixed doubles bronze medal with Simon Archer.
 Goode also won seven gold medals at the Commonwealth Games, a gold at the European Championships, and a silver at the World Championships.

 Career

 Goode competed in badminton at the 2000 Summer Olympics in mixed doubles with Simon Archer and won a bronze medal.
 She also played in women's doubles with Donna Kellogg losing in the quarterfinals against Gao Ling and Qi Yiyuan.

 Archer and Goode won gold medals twice at the Commonwealth Games in 1998 and 2002.